felixbrock/selector/README.md

 https://medium.com/@Jeffijoe/dependency-injection-in-node-js-2016-edition-f2a88efdd427

 Use-case specific Dtos should only be used in the particular use-case (CRUD) context.
-ReadSubscription shouldn't use CreateSubsriptionDto.
-However, CreateSubscription might use ReadSubscriptionDto if a subscription is read from the db during the CreateSubscription use-case.
+ReadAutomation shouldn't use CreateSubsriptionDto.
+However, CreateAutomation might use ReadAutomationDto if a automation is read from the db during the CreateAutomation use-case.

 Be aware of the differences between entities and value-types